-&lt;sup>1 All figures based on the Basel III framework as applicable to Swiss systemically relevant banks.
-Refer to the "Capital management" section of the Annual Report 2017, the UBS Group Second Quarter 2018 Report and the UBS AG Second Quarter 2018 Report, as defined herein, for more information.
+1 All figures based on the Basel III framework as applicable to Swiss systemically relevant banks.
+Refer to the "Capital management" section of the Annual Report 2017, the UBS Group Third Quarter 2018 Report and the UBS AG Third Quarter 2018 Report, as defined herein, for more information.

-&lt;sup>2 Full-time equivalents.
+2 Full-time equivalents.